 -

-Can I contribute seeds of my own to the library?
+Can I contribute seeds to the library?

 Collecting seeds from mature plants or harvested fruits and vegetables can be tricky, but the resources listed at the bottom of the page may help!
-The library also has resources for gardeners of every level; ask at the Adult & Teen Services desk.

 Additional Resources